mridul-puri/bi-directional-sync/README.md

   - Java (17 or higher) : installed on the system
   - Maven : installed on the system
 Run
-  - In the root folder, execute run-app.sh file.
+  - Clone the repository and open root folder (i.e. /bi-directional-sync)
+  - Execute command : ./run-app.sh
   - It will bring up all 3 services on Localhost at different ports (Internal : 8081, External : 8082, Sync : 8083)
   - Refer Postman Collection 'Bi-Directional-Sync-Service.postman_collection.json' at the root folder to test the APIs.
   - Flows that can be tested :